 - In addition to serving as President of the New England Patriots Alumni Club, he’s been the pre- and post-game analyst for WBCN’s Patriots broadcasts since 1996.

-- In 2001, he filled in for Gino Cappelletti as color analyst during the games while Gino was recuperating from surgery.
+- In 2001, he filled in for Gino Cappelletti as a color analyst during the games while Gino was recuperating from surgery.

 - Pete has four children, Stephanie, John, Shannon and Joshua.